 Should I fertilise a slow-growing bonsai more often?

 Not automatically.
-Your live article recommends regular feeding in the growing season, but more feed will not fix poor light, compacted soil, or root stress.
+Feed during the active growing season, but do not rely on fertiliser to fix poor light, compacted soil, watering problems or root stress.

 Do bonsai stop growing in winter?